New-College-MCR/mcr-website/content/services/emergency.md

 ## Solidarity Fund

 The MCR Solidarity Fund (from now on, MSF) is a project which aims to help fellow postgraduate students at New College who are experiencing financial distress.
 Only full members of the MCR are eligible to apply.
-You can find further details via [this link](https://teams.microsoft.com/l/file/27086710-471B-4893-8EAF-C10D7B2BC89E?tenantId=cc95de1b-97f5-4f93-b4ba-fe68b852cf91&fileType=pdf&objectUrl=https%3A%2F%2Funioxfordnexus.sharepoint.com%2Fsites%2FNewCollege-MCRCommittee%2FShared%20Documents%2FGeneral%2FMCR%20Solidarity%20Fund%20Information.pdf&baseUrl=https%3A%2F%2Funioxfordnexus.sharepoint.com%2Fsites%2FNewCollege-MCRCommittee&serviceName=teams&threadId=19:7223906f6e0e4fb28867e849f738708a@thread.tacv2&groupId=ced8ce2a-0b2e-4e6b-945e-757f8242ce1a) (on the MCR teams).
+You can find further details via [this form](https://forms.gle/g2n6fR7xW16ciizH8).

-The MSFhas two goals:
+The MSF has two goals:
 - to provide quick and easily accessible financial relief for students that are unexpectedly facinghardship;
 - to mitigate the chronic exclusion from New College community life of low-income and/or underprivileged students due to lack of funds.